Indigenous Arts Self-Directed Residency

-Artists can anticipate interacting with other artists in residence across The Banff Centre, attending performances and events, and enjoying the natural beauty of Buffalo Mountain situated in the heart of Blackfoot, Stoney, and Tsuu T'ina territories.
+Artists can anticipate interacting with other artists in residence across the Centre, attending performances and events, and enjoying the natural beauty of Buffalo Mountain situated in the heart of Blackfoot, Stoney, and Tsuu T'ina territories.

 Residencies can be of any duration and artists can apply to come any time.

 Residencies are open to individual artists and to groups of artists.